 • Best for: indoor and outdoor HIIT workouts

 The Nano X2 TR Adventure is also tougher than a road running shoe, with a reinforced upper and a toebox that feels surprisingly firm in wear.
-This takes some getting used to, but the robust material helps prevent damage if you catch your toe on steps.
+This took me some getting used to, but the robust material helps prevent damage whenever I caught my toe on steps.
 It's also particularly welcome for planks, when you're placing your weight on your toes and don't want to bend the heck out of your shoes' soles.

 The laces are flat with minimal stretch, with plenty of length for creating a heel lock.
 That's something well worth doing, as it'll allow you to get maximum benefit from that stiff heel clip and prevent the shoe moving during challenging motions.